1and1/itBldz/README.md

 Get all tasks with description
 > build --help

+Get configs for a specific target (see )

 ### Configure for your use case

 To include this project, all you have to do is to configure the build.json and